-This guide covers all you need to get up and running with Uitsmijter.
-The documentation is based on a fictive Project for better understanding when and why to set some configurations.
+This guide covers everything you need to get up and running with Uitsmijter.
+The documentation is based on a fictional project to provide better understanding of when and why to set specific configurations.

-This quick start guide assumes that the requirements are given.
-See this list of requirements that cover the following criteria:
+This quick start guide assumes that the requirements are met.
+See this list of requirements that covers the following criteria:

 - Kubernetes is up and running